DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 Fig. 2: The OpenStreetMap underlaid the spatial data of the buffered green pathways (with 80 m buffere distance) and the drinking fountains in Vancouver, BC

+Now, I'd like to know the location and coordinates (longitude and latitude) of the highly accessible drinking fountains along the green pathways: these fountains are at most 80 m depart from the green pathways.
+To do this calculation:

+        fountains_within_buffer = drinking_fountains[drinking_fountains.intersects(greenways_buffer.unary_union)]